Great Depression in India: India at the onset of the Depression

 When the war came to an end, the Montagu-Chelmsford reforms were enacted in order to provide certain concessions to Indians in return for their loyalty to the Empire during the war.
 In 1923, the British Raj offered government protection to nine industries posing them as a sincere bid to industrialize the economy.
 However, the measures appeared symbolic and were intended to finance and protect British enterprise as was evident from the fact that all the benefactors were British-run industries.
 At the onset of the Great Depression, as it had been always, much of India's imports were from the United Kingdom.
-On the eve of the First World War, India was the British Empire's single largest market with its exports to India at Rs.
-730 million making up over one-sixth of the country's total exports.
+On the eve of the First World War, India was the British Empire's single largest market with its exports to India at ₹730 million making up over one-sixth of the country's total exports.

-During the annual fiscal year 1928–29, the total revenue for the Government of India was Rs.
-1,548 million.
-The total exports were valued at Rs.
-3,390 million while imports were valued at Rs.
-2,630 million.
+During the annual fiscal year 1928–29, the total revenue for the Government of India was ₹1,548 million.
+The total exports were valued at ₹3,390 million while imports were valued at ₹2,630 million.